Damage Boosting is an important part of speedrunning DKC2 as it allows you to skip various sections of many different levels.

 The invisible barrel in DKC2 might be one of the most important glitches in the game, allowing you to skip entire levels in seconds.
 The idea behind the glitch is that by holding an item that no longer exists, we are able to corrupt memory.
 On a more technical level, every object that is loaded into memory is stored at some address.
 However, by obtaining an invisible barrel, that object that we once held (beetle, DK barrel) is unloaded, but we are able to still carry it in Diddy/Dixie's hands.
 By loading a new object at that same memory address and throwing the invisible barrel, we are able to corrupt the value of memory at that address, resulting in a huge array of glitches, including moving objects/enemies, changing a barrel's exit point allowing you to Wrong Warp, to even breaking a real SNES console as seen in Castle Crush.

 Diddy Clashing: The hardest method of clashing and obtaining the invisible barrel.
 Diddy clashing requires precise timing and the timing window is much smaller compared to Dixie's clash.
 To do Diddy's clash, jump onto a beetle and hold it (holding Y).
 Go to another beetle and face away from it such that it is walking closer to Diddy's tail.
 Now for the hardest part of the trick, you must release Y and press and hold it quickly again right when the beetle is about on Diddy's tail.
 If you are successful, then Diddy will "hop up" and the other beetle will have taken damage.
 All thats required at this point is to run into the beetle that you have clashed with, and the invisible barrel is yours.
 If you attempt this method for clashing and Diddy throws the beetle, then you were too fast on releasing and re-pressing Y. If Diddy gets hurt during this clash, then you were too slow.
+You can also clash while facing forwards, but it is very precise and requires good timing.

 Dixie Clashing: A much easier and recommended method of clashing for new players.
 The timing window for releasing and re-holding Y is much more lenient compared to Diddy's method.
 To do Dixie's clash, jump onto a beetle and grab it (holding Y).
 Go to another beetle and face towards it.
 Once the beetle is "somewhat" close to you, release Y and re-press and hold it.
 If successful, Dixie will hop backwards, and the other beetle will fall down.
 All that's left is to run into the beetle and the invisible barrel is yours.